celery/celery/docs/userguide/workers.rst

 This is useful if you have memory leaks you have no control over for example from closed source C extensions.

-The option can be set using the workers `--maxtasksperchild` argument or using the :setting:`worker_max_tasks_per_child` setting.
+The option can be set using the workers :option:`--maxtasksperchild` argument or using the :setting:`worker_max_tasks_per_child` setting.

+.. _worker-maxmemperchild:

 Max memory per child setting
 ============================

-.. versionadded:: TODO
+.. versionadded:: 4.0

-pool support: *prefork*
+:pool support: *prefork*

 With this option you can configure the maximum amount of resident memory a worker can execute before it's replaced by a new process.